Border War (Kansas–Missouri rivalry): Background

 The mascots of the two universities were also derived from this time period.
 The University of Kansas, like many other universities, had no official mascot during the early years of its existence.
 The football team had used many different independent mascots, including a pig.
 In the three years preceding and the decades following the Civil War, the term "Jayhawker" was generally an epithet denoting "plundering marauder" both in the Missouri–Kansas region and nationally.
 However, after Charles Jenison christened the Seventh Kansas Volunteer Cavalry "The Independent Kansas Jayhawkers" in 1861, the term also began to be used as a term for any troops from Kansas, and eventually by Kansans as a term they proudly applied to themselves.
 By the late 1800s, it had become synonymous with native Kansans, much like Hoosiers in the state of Indiana.
 According to the University of Kansas, when KU football players first took the field in 1890, they were called the Jayhawkers.
 The University of Missouri also adopted a Civil War-related name.
 When the MU football team was first formed in 1890, at a mass meeting of students and interested citizens held to perfect the organization of the team, "Tigers" was unanimously selected as the team name.
 During the Civil War, the "Tigers" were a "home guard" unit that protected Columbia from guerilla attack.
 The Tigers militia unit was commanded by James Rollins, upon whom the MU's board of curators later bestowed the title of "Pater Universitatis Missouriensis" (Father of the University of Missouri) in recognition of his "great efforts to promote the posterity, usefulness, and success" of the university.
 Ironically, they once protected Columbia from attack by a band led by "Bloody Bill" Anderson, who participated in the Burning of Lawrence along with Quantrill.

-Over the years, the series has developed into one of the most bitter and hateful rivalries in college sports.
-In the early football match ups, the sidelines would be occupied by Civil War Veterans from both sides.
-They once stood across from each other on the battlefield, now they looked across an athletic field.
-The emotions of an actual war once fought between the states became infused into the athletic contests between the two institutions.
 Over time, even the coaches have gotten into the rivalry.
 Former Kansas football coach Don Fambrough, when referred to a physician across the state line in Kansas City, Missouri, for treatment, exclaimed "I'll die first!"
 Not to be outdone, Missouri's former basketball coach Norm Stewart would traditionally have his players stay in Kansas City, Missouri, before playing at Kansas, going so far as to require the team bus to buy its gasoline at a Missouri filling station and reprimanding players who ate in Kansas, as he did not want to put any money into Kansas's economy.